-As described in Notes 1 and 10 above, on March 24, 2020, ViralClear entered into an asset purchase agreement with Trek Therapeutics, PBC, an entity controlled by a member of the Company's board of directors.
+As described in Notes 1 and 11 above, on March 24, 2020, ViralClear entered into the Asset Purchase Agreement with Trek Therapeutics, PBC, an entity controlled by a member of the Company's board of directors.
 Pursuant to the Asset Purchase Agreement, Trek sold to ViralClear all right, title and interest of Trek and its affiliates to certain assets.
 As consideration for the Purchased Assets, ViralClear agreed to pay Trek in upfront and milestone payments a combination of cash, shares of ViralClear's common stock.